 Langium has support for creating a generator to output an artifact, which is some transformation applied to the AST built by the Langium parser.
-This suits the needs of JSTQL quite well and could be used to extract the wildcards from each pair and create the TransformRecipe.
-This is the official way the developers of Langium want this kind of functionality to be implemented, however, the implementation would still be mostly the same, as the parsing of the wildcards still has to be done "manually" with code.
-Therefore, it was decided for this project to keep the parsing of the wildcards within the tool itself.
-If we were to use Langium generators to parse the wildcards, it would make JSTQL-SH not entirely independent, and the entire tool would rely on Langium.
+This suits the needs of JSTQL quite well and could be used to extract the wildcards and parse the type expressions.
+This is the way the developers of Langium want this kind of functionality to be implemented, however, the implementation would still be mostly the same, as the parsing of the wildcards still has to be done "manually" with a custom parser.
+Therefore, we decided for this project to keep the parsing of the wildcards separate.
+If we were to use Langium generators to parse the wildcards, it would make JSTQL-SH dependent on Langium.
 This is not preferred as that would mean both ways of defining a proposal are reliant of Langium.
 The reason for using our own extractor is to allow for an independent way to define transformations using our tool.